Icinga/icinga2/doc/15-troubleshooting.md

 * Are the feature attributes set correctly according to the documentation?
 * Any errors on the logs?

+Look up the [object type](9-object-types.md#object-types) for the required feature and verify it is enabled:

+    # icinga2 object list --type <feature object type>

+Example for the `graphite` feature:

+    # icinga2 object list --type GraphiteWriter

 ## <a id="configuration-ignored"></a> Configuration is ignored

 * Make sure that the line(s) are not [commented out](17-language-reference.md#comments) (starting with `//` or `#`, or
 encapsulated by `/* ... */`).
 * Is the configuration file included in [icinga2.conf](4-configuring-icinga-2.md#icinga2-conf)?

+Run the [configuration validation](11-cli-commands.md#config-validation) and add `notice` as log severity.
+Search for the file which should be included i.e. using the `grep` CLI command.

+    # icinga2 daemon -C -x notice | grep command

 ## <a id="configuration-attribute-inheritance"></a> Configuration attributes are inherited from

 Icinga 2 allows you to import templates using the [import](17-language-reference.md#template-imports) keyword.
 If these templates contain additional attributes, your objects will automatically inherit them.
 You can override or modify these attributes in the current object.

+The [object list](15-troubleshooting.md#list-configuration-objects) CLI command allows you to verify the attribute origin.

 ## <a id="configuration-value-dollar-sign"></a> Configuration Value with Single Dollar Sign